saruhansenturk/saruhansenturk/README.md

 ## Learning Journey

-In addition to my current technologies, I am actively learning Express.js to broaden my expertise in server-side development with JavaScript.
+🌿: In addition to my current technologies, I am actively learning Express.js to broaden my expertise in server-side development with JavaScript.

-Feel free to check out my GitHub profile for my latest projects and contributions!
+🐚 Feel free to check out my GitHub profile for my latest projects and contributions!

+📫 How to reach me: [srhnfrkn75@gmail.com]
 <!--
 **saruhansenturk/saruhansenturk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.